 6-12 Digital Content Learning Pathway - Take this pathway to learn more about using INFOhio's quality resources to teach inquiry in the classroom.
 Taking all nine classes will result in 20 contact hours for participants.

-Building Your Digital Curriculum with INFOhio OER Learning Pathway - This pathway is perfect for collaborative groups within buildings and districts who are developing or adopting curriculum.
-Participants will earn 19 contact hours once they have completed all seven classes.
+High-Quality Instructional Materials for Each Child Learning Pathway - This pathway is perfect for collaborative groups within buildings and districts who are searching for high-quality curriculum and supplemental materials.
+Participants will earn 20 contact hours once they have completed all seven classes.

 In addition, these Teach With INFOhio blog posts also provide resources that can be used for high-quality, self-directed professional development as well.